-First impressions matter, and in the world of public speaking, nailing the start of a speech is often the toughest part.
-It's where you capture your audience member's attention or risk losing it.
+First impressions are crucial in public speaking, and starting a speech well is often the hardest part.
+It's the moment to capture your audience's attention or risk losing it.

-Keep reading to find out interesting ways to start your speech!
+Keep reading to find effective techniques to start your speech!

 When it comes to inspiring, persuading, and influencing audiences, your speech’s most essential element is the opening.